m4mallu/gofilesbot/README.md

 TG_USER_SESSION - Run any userbot session maker(https://repl.it/@ayrahikari/pyrogram-session-maker)
 CHANNELS        - List of Channel ids (Starts with -100) seperated by <space>
 AUTH_USERS      - List of Autherized user ids separated by <space>
+GROUP_U_NAME    - Username of the group to tag in sending medias
 ```
 ⚠️ **TG_USER_SESSION Must be  made from an admin User present in the Group & channels** ⚠️